SheetJS/sheetjs/misc/docs/README.md

 space and open much faster!
 Even though an XLSX writer is available, other format writers are available so users can take advantage of the unique characteristics of each format.

+The primary focus of the Community Edition is correct data interchange, focused on extracting data from any compatible data representation and exporting data in various formats suitable for any third party interface.

 ## Parsing Workbooks